RIR360/development/journal/2025/september.md

 - If you wanna avoid something, hate it, don't keep it in the middle zone.
 - Pornography is one of the strongest bad habit that people should get rid of.
 - It is one of the toughest job for anyone, but possible by rewiring your brain.
+- Restrict, Re-train, Reward your breain with better things (that may feel less fun but worth it).